 Check Alignment and Suspension

-Winter is known for being harsh on roads, and that in turn can be harsh on your vehicle.
-If you find yourself frequently traversing roads with huge potholes or rocks that have emerged from the asphalt, it could ruin your car's alignment or damage suspension components.
-Our advice: If you've taken your car to a mechanic to check under the hood, ask for a quick suspension and alignment check to make sure nothing is too far outside the manufacturer's specifications.
+Winter is known for being harsh on roads, which can be harsh on your vehicle.
+If you find yourself frequently traversing roads with huge potholes or rocks that have emerged from the asphalt, it could ruin your car’s alignment or damage suspension components.
+Our advice: If you’ve taken your car to a mechanic to check under the hood, ask for a quick suspension and alignment check to make sure nothing is too far outside the manufacturer’s specifications.

 A sure sign that you may need an alignment is if your steering wheel isn’t centered or the car doesn’t track straight.
 Also, your shocks or struts may need attention if you notice that the vehicle feels like it has a loose or overly soft ride with an extra rebound when going over bumps.

 Spring is also known for pollen and allergies.
 You can keep them out or minimize their presence in the cabin by replacing the filter in your climate control system.
 Most manufacturers recommend changing the cabin air filter every 30,000 miles.